About Chance's Spot

 At Chance's Spot, we believe that pets are an important and engaging member of the family whose loss results in the same grieving process as would losing anyone close to us.
 We understand that the feelings generated when a pet dies are real and deserve the same respect as if it were any other family member.
 Through education, support and information, our mission is to assist the public in understanding that the grief suffered when a dearly loved pet is lost is a heartfelt example of how genuine the human - animal bond can be.

 How We Help

-Chance's Spot provides an online support forum, publications on pet loss, hotline numbers, and referrals to anyone in need of help coping with the grief associated with the death of a pet.
+Chance's Spot provides an online support forum, publications on pet loss, hotline numbers, and referrals to anyone who needs help to cope with with the grief associated with the death of a pet.
 Locally, Chance's Spot provides educational presentations on the topic of pet loss to pet caregivers, pet care professionals and rescue and shelter workers.
 Area shelters, veterinarians and rescue groups also receive support and information about compassion fatigue - the stress resulting from caring for and helping traumatized animals on a daily basis.

 Honoring the Animals